david-xander/UML-AST-subset-metamodel-in-EBNF-syntax/README.md

     I used textX for metamodeling:
         https://github.com/textX/textX

-    Also I look into USE (specification language) to copy follow UML syntax: https://github.com/useocl/use
+    Also I look into UML-based Specification Environment (USE) to copy follow UML syntax: https://github.com/useocl/use

     By doing that I end up using EBNF: